-PART II
+PART II SECTION A CRIMINAL CASES

-Section A- Criminal cases

-- (1) Sections 324, 343, 355, 357, 427, 430, 448, 461, 498, 500, 501 and 502, Pakistan Penal Code (Act XLV of 1860). - (2) Section 379, Pakistan Penal Code, when the value of the property involved does not exceed two hundred and fifty rupees. - (3) Sections 380 and 381, Pakistan Penal Code, when the value of the property involved does not exceed one hundred rupees. - (4) Sections 403, 406, 417 and 420, Pakistan Penal Code, when the amount in respect of which the offence is committed exceeds one hundred rupees, but does not exceed two hundred and fifty rupees. - (5) Section 408, Pakistan Penal Code, when the value of the property involved does not exceed one hundred rupees. - (6) Section 411, Pakistan Penal Code, when the value of the property involved does not exceed two hundred and fifty rupees. - (7) Sections 428 and 429, Pakistan Penal Code, when the value of the animal exceeds one hundred rupees but does not exceed five hundred rupees. - (8) Section 451, Pakistan Penal Code, when the offence is committed with the intention of committing any of the offences mentioned in Section A of Part I of this Schedule or in this section. - (9) Attempts to commit or the abetment of the commission of any of the above offences.

-Section B- Civil cases
+Sections 324, 343, 355, 357, 427, 430, 448, 461, 498, 500, 501 and 502 of Azad Kashmir Penal Code (Act XLV of 1860).

+Section 379 of Azad Kashmir Penal Code, when the value of the property involved does not exceed two hundred and fifty rupees.

+Sections 380 and 381 of Azad Kashmir Penal Code, when the value of the property involved does not exceed one hundred rupees.

+Sections 403, 406, 417 and 420 of Azad Kashmir Penal Code, when the amount in respect of which the offence is committed exceeds one hundred rupees, but does not exceed two hundred and fifty rupees.

+Section 408 of Azad Kashmir Penal Code, when the value of the property involved does not exceed two hundred and fifty rupees.

+Section 411 of Azad Kashmir Penal Code, when the value of the property involved does not exceed two hundred and fifty rupees.

+Sections 428 and 429 of Azad Kashmir Penal Code, when the value of the animal exceeds one hundred rupees but does not exceed live hundred rupees.

+8. Section 451 of Azad Kashmir Penal Code, when the offence is committed with intention of committing any of the offences mentioned in Section A of Part I of this Schedule or in this section.

+9. Attempts to commit or the abetment of the commission of any of the above offences.

+SECTION B CIVIL CASES

-All civil cases (excepting those mentioned in Section B of Part I of this Schedule), in which the value of the claim does not exceed '[twenty-five thousand] rupees.
+All civil cases mentioned in Section B of Part I of this Schedule, in which the value of the claim exceeds two hundred rupees but does not exceed five hundred rupees.